Mat124/es410-control-system/README.md

 ## Control Decisions

 When user presses specific buttons on a gamepad, the system takes over to execute an automated function, e.g. drive towards other robot or similar.

+## Design ideas

+- add a GUI maybe?
+  - add sensor readings
+  - warnings
+  - battery level
+- add input at start of what control system to use, i.e. if using a hammer or spinner or whatever
+- where will auto weapon use be?
+  - probably main.py so we can do both automatic and manual use (just sum them lol)